List of Monster Musume characters: The Couple

 A human man and woman who occasionally appear as minor antagonists.
-They are irresponsible, vulgar and obnoxious, viciously deriding liminals whenever they see them.
+They are irresponsible, vulgar, obnoxious, and virulently xenophobic towards liminals, viciously deriding them whenever they see one.
 The man is even more malevolent than his girlfriend, with him and his gang once attempting to rape Centorea.
-However, with each encounter they tend to get their comeuppance, usually by Kimihito or Rachnera.
+However, with each encounter, they tend to get their comeuppance, usually at the hands of Kimihito or Rachnera.
 The woman is known to be a follower of the ganguro fashion trend.

 Policeman

 An average and unnamed police officer who has had quite a few run-ins with Kimihito and the gang.
 First introduced when arriving late on the scene after Kimihito, Papi, and Miia have rescued a little girl from a tree (a call he was originally supposed to handle).
 He doesn't seem to handle frightening situations very well, often inspecting a certain location and wanting to leave because he finds the place too unnerving, or totally freaking out upon seeing Kimihito holding Lala's detached head to the point of actually pointing a gun at him.
-He also displays a constant tendency to be late responding to important calls.
+He also consistently tends to be late in responding to important calls.

-In the anime, his appearances are a lot more frequent as opposed to the manga.
-Okayado has revealed on his Twitter that without his hat, the Policeman shows a great resemblance to the Eight Brothers from the original Monster Musume no Iru Nichijou series.
+In the anime, his appearances are much more frequent than in the manga.
+Okayado revealed on Twitter that without his hat, the Policeman bears a strong resemblance to the Eight Brothers from the original Monster Musume no Iru Nichijou series.

 JK Mako-chan

 "Mako-chan" (魔女っ子JK魔子ちゃん, Majokko JK Mako-chan; Magic Girl JK Mako-chan) is the titular character of a fictional magical girl/erotic manga series appearing in Monster Musume.
-Her likeness is often used by Doppel as a disguise.
+Doppel often uses her likeness as a disguise.

 Kasegi aka "The Director"

 A human and a con artist who claims to be associated with the exchange project and bullies his way into Kimihito's house on the pretext of making a documentary while using the alias "Kasegi".
-Using his ability to manipulate people, he attempts to create an exploitation film about the girls in order to steal Papi's egg and Miia's cast-off skin, but is ultimately foiled by Suu and Kimihito.
+Using his ability to manipulate people, he attempts to create an exploitation film about the girls to steal Papi's egg and Miia's cast-off skin, but is ultimately foiled by Suu and Kimihito.
 It is later revealed that he has kept Rachnee in his house under near-prison conditions for financial gain by selling her silk.
-After Rachnee has enough of him, she wraps him up with her web and leaves him to be arrested by the police.
+After Rachnee has had enough of him, she wraps him up with her web and leaves him to be arrested by the police.
 His current fate and whereabouts are unknown.

-In Chapter 55, it is revealed that he is the older but worthless brother of The President of the as-yet-unnamed corporation and that before he kidnapped Kimihito, Rachnera tried to bargain with The President: her safety in return for keeping the brothers' relationship secret.
+In Chapter 55, it is revealed that he is the older, but worthless, brother of the President of the as-yet-unnamed corporation, and that before he kidnapped Kimihito, Rachnera tried to bargain with the President: her safety in return for keeping the brothers' relationship secret.